 Warts can affect people of any age, but they are most common in children between the ages of 12 and 16 years.
 It is estimated that 20% of schoolchildren and about 10% of the general population have warts.
 Warts can affect people of any race / ethnicity.
 People with HIV, organ transplants, or who are taking chemotherapy medication have a higher incidence of warts because of their weakened immune system.

 Signs & Symptoms

-- Face, especially in children
+- Face, especially in children.

-- Legs, especially in women
+- Legs, especially in those who shave their legs.

-- Beard area, especially in men
+- Beard area, especially in those who shave their face.

-- Backs of hands
+- Backs of the hands.